dentarg/auth0-blog/_posts/2017-12-04-using-jwts-with-net-core-2.markdown

 ## Getting claims

-When introduced JWTs, we said that a token may contain some data called *claims*.
+When introducing JWTs, we said that a token may contain some data called *claims*.
 These are usually information about the user that can be useful when authorizing the access to a resource.
-Claims could be, for example, user's e-mail, gender, role, city or any other information useful to discriminate users while accessing to resources.
+Claims could be, for example, user's e-mail, gender, role, city, or any other information useful to discriminate users while accessing to resources.
 We can add claims in a JWT so that they will be available while checking authorization to access a resource.
 Let's explore in practice how to manage claims in our .NET Core 2 application.

 Suppose that our list contains books not suitable for everyone.
 For example, it contains a book subject to age restrictions.
 We should include in the JWT returned after the authentication, an information about the user's age.
-Let's see how to change the code to create a token:
+To do that, let's update the `BuildToken` method of `TokenController` as follows:

 ```c#
 private string BuildToken(UserModel user)